DaedalicEntertainment/ue4-test-automation/README.md

 Daedalic Test Automation Plugin is fully exposed to blueprints in order to allow everyone to easily create tests.
 Each level represents a _test suite_, which in turn can consist of multiple _tests_.

-You'll be using Gauntlet to run one or more test suits, or the Unreal Editor to run a single test suite.
+You'll be using Gauntlet to run one or more test suites, or the Unreal Editor to run a single test suite.

 ![Creating Tests](Documentation/CreatingTests.png)